About the Talon Academy

 Program Goals

-- Academic Success: Define and increase the academic success and persistence for our men of color through engagement, support and intentional programming.
+• Academic Success: Define and increase the academic success and persistence for our underrepresented/underserved student population through engagement, support and intentional programming.

-- Mentoring: Improve sense of belonging and support systems for men of color on campus and within the local community.
+• Mentoring: Improve sense of belonging and support systems for underrepresented/underserved student population on campus and within the local community.

 First Year Program